acidiney/nestjs-challenge/docs/adr/ADR-001-pushdown-records-queries-to-mongodb.md

   - Compound indexes for `genre+price`,
   - Indexes on `releasedAt` and `availableStock`.
 - Use `lean()` and projections to reduce hydration overhead and payload size.
-- Implement pagination with `skip/limit` or `cursor`-based strategies.
+- Implement pagination with `skip/limit`.
 - Prefer sorting by indexed fields; for text search, sort by `textScore`.
 - Incrementally refactor to route query logic through a read-side repository (`RecordsReadRepository`) in the infrastructure layer to keep controllers thin and domain/application aligned.